Research Program: An Overview

-The second measure currently under development is the Stepfamily Stress Index (SSI).
-The SSI was designed to assess a number of organizational factors that are important for the effective functioning of stepfamilies.
-Our hope is that this instrument a) will enable us to quickly and accurately identify those factors causing stress in a particular stepfamily so that b) effective interventions can be prescribed to relieve the stepfamily's stress.
-You are invited to assist in the development of either or both of these measures by clicking on to their menu items in the frame on the left.
-They appear under the Research heading.
+Another measure, that is soon to be available for automated online use, is the Stepfamily Stress Index (SSI).
+The SSI was designed to assess a number of factors that are important for the effective functioning of stepfamilies.
+Our research involving many hundreds of stepfamilies, shows that this instrument: a) will enable us to quickly and accurately identify those factors causing stress in a particular stepfamily so that b) effective interventions can be prescribed to relieve the stepfamily's stress.
+Click here for more information about the SSI.

 3) Formal Research Studies: The Foundation serves as the host for graduate students conducting formal research studies into stepfamilies.
 Graduate students wishing to complete their thesis or dissertation research at the Foundation are encouraged to submit a summary of their research proposal to the Foundation for review.
 Our address is:

 The Stepfamily Foundation of Alberta

 All rights reserved.
 The reproduction, use,

 distribution or storage or of this work, in whole or in part, by any and

 all means, without the express written permission of the author, is